-The Statements of Net Position presents the overall financial position of COSC at the end of the fiscal year, and includes all assets and liabilities of Charter Oak State College, including capital assets net of depreciation.
+The Statements of Net Position presents the overall financial position of COSC at the end of the fiscal year and includes all assets and liabilities of Charter Oak State College, including capital assets net of depreciation.

-Condensed Statements of Net Position as of June 30
+Condensed Statements of Net Position as of June 30 (in thousands)

-(in thousands)

-2019 ) 2018 % Change
+2020 2019 % Change

 ASSETS

-Current assets \$ 7 ,156 \$ 4,545 57%
+Current assets \$ 9,76 7 \$ 7,156 36%

-Non-current assets 2 ,349 3,100 -249
+Non-current assets 1,81 5 2,349 -23%

-Total assets 9 ,505 7,645 249
+Total assets 11,58 2 9,505 22%

-DEFERRED OUTFLOWS OF RESOURCES 10 ,377 12,264 -15%
+DEFERRED OUTFLOWS OF RESOURCES 16,23 6 10,377 56%

 LIABILITIES

-Current liabilities 2 ,281 2,429 -69
+Currentliabilities 2,56 7 2,281 13%

-Noncurrent liabilities 47 ,536 47,503 09
+Noncurrent liabilities 57,54 8 47,536 21%

-Total liabilities 49 ,817 49,932 09
+Total liabilities 60,11 5 49,817 21%

-DEFERRED INFLOWS OF RESOURCES 3 ,105 2,391 309
+DEFERRED INFLOWS OF RESOURCES 3,18 1 3,105 2%

 NET POSITION

-Invested in capital assets 2 ,349 3,100 -249
+Invested in capital assets 1,81 5 2,349 -23%

-Restricted-expendable 563 535 59
+Restricted-expendable 33 6 563 -40%

-Unrestricted (35 ,952) (36,049) 09
+Unrestricted (37,62 9) (35,952) 5%

-Total net position (33 ,040) (32,414) -29
+Total net position (35,47 8) (33,040) -7%

 Current assets consist of cash, cash equivalents, accounts receivable and prepaid assets.
-The \$2.6 million increase in current assets from the previous year is largely attributable to an increase in cash.
-Accounts receivable increased, slightly offset by a decrease in prepaid assets.
-Accounts receivable totaled \$0.6 million at the end of fiscal year 2019.
-This is a \$0.3 million increase from the \$0.3 million of accounts receivable at the end of fiscal year 2018, primarily as a result of vendor recoveries agreed upon prior to the end of the fiscal year to be settled in cash.
+The 36% increase in current assets from the previous year is largely attributable to an increase in cash.
+Both prepaid assets and accounts receivable increased slightly.
 Investment of cash is handled by the State of Connecticut Treasurer's Office, which invests cash balances in a Short-Term Investment Fund ("STIF") on behalf of State agencies.
 COSC does not carry any other separate investments.

-Non-current assets decreased 24% from \$3.1 million at June 30, 2018, to \$2.3 million at June 30, 2019.
+Non-current assets decreased 23% from \$2.3 million at June 30, 2019, to \$1.8 million at June 30, 2020.
 Net capital assets account for the total amount of non-current assets.
-At June 30, 2019, capital assets in service totaled \$5.8 million, offset by \$3.4 million in accumulated depreciation; this compared with \$7.2 million and \$4.1 million, respectively, at the end of fiscal year 2018.
-The decrease in fiscal 2019 was related to a slow down of capital expenditures as compared to the refresh of a technological data center in 2018.
+At June 30, 2020, capital assets in service totaled \$5.8 million, offset by \$4.0 million in accumulated depreciation; this compared with \$3.4 million of depreciation at the end of fiscal year 2019.
+The decrease in fiscal 2020 was related to a slowdown of capital expenditures as compared to the refresh of a technological data center in historical periods.

 Current liabilities consist primarily of accrued payroll and related benefits, unearned revenue, and accounts payable.
-Total current liabilities were \$2.3 million at the end of fiscal year 2019, representing a \$0.1 million decrease from fiscal year 2018.
-The most significant current liability was employee salary and fringe benefits payable of \$0.9 million.
-Additional current liabilities include unearned tuition revenue, accrued compensated abscences (sick and vacation time benefits) that will be paid within the coming year.
+Total current liabilities were \$2.6 million at the end of fiscal year 2020, representing a \$0.3 million increase from fiscal year 2020.
+The most significant current liability was employee salary and fringe benefit payable of \$1.0 million.
+Additional current liabilities include unearned tuition revenue, accrued compensated absences (sick and vacation time benefits) that will be paid within the coming year.

-Non-current liabilities consist of \$21.2 million in pension liability, \$25.6 million in other post-employment benefit liabilities and long-term accrued compensated absences ("ACA") of \$0.8 million- to be paid out to terminating employees over time in the future beyond one year.
-Total non-current liabilities remained flat between 2019 and 2018 with slight increases in the pension liability offset by a decrease in the other post-employement benefit liability.
+Non-current liabilities consist of \$24.0 million in pension liability, \$32.6 million in other post-employment benefit liabilities and long-term accrued compensated absences ("ACA") of \$0.9 million- to be paid out to terminating employees over time in the future beyond one year.
+Total non-current liabilities increased by \$10.0 million in 2020 due to increases in retirement benefits.
 The total ACA liability coupled with the pension and other post-employment benefit liabilities exceed the assets of COSC, and causes the unrestricted net position balance to be negative.
-In practice, however, the ACA liability represents the total payout should 100% of the employees resign immediately while the pension and other post-employment benefit liabilities reflect the allocation of a small share of the State of Connecticut's unfunded pension and OPEB liabilities and The State of Connecticut and State of Connecticut is resolving these liabilities through amortization over approximately 25 years using general fund appropriations to COSC and not using dollars attached to COSC's net position.
+In practice, however, the ACA liability represents the total payout should 100% of the employees resign immediately while the pension and other post-employment benefit liabilities reflect the allocation of a small share of the State of Connecticut's unfunded pension and OPEB liabilities and The State of Connecticut is resolving these liabilities through amortization over approximately 25 years using general fund appropriations to COSC and not using dollars attached to COSC's net position.